tihomir-a51/Base-Project-Pyhont-React/README.md

 Here are some of the features of Base-Project-Python-React but not limited to:

-* #### OAuth2 Authentication
+* #### OAuth2 Authentication - Integrates OAuth2 authentication for seamless user authentication through popular social media platforms.
+Users can sign in using their existing accounts on supported OAuth2 providers

-Integrates OAuth2 authentication for seamless user authentication through popular social media platforms.
+* #### JSON Web Tokens (JWT) - Utilizes JWT for secure and stateless user authentication.
+JWT tokens are issued upon successful authentication and used to authorize access to protected resources.